sharontherese/latin-mass-funeral/config/_default/content/glossary-of-terms.md

 "A Rite represents an ecclesiastical, or church, tradition about how the sacraments are to be celebrated." ([EWTN](https://www.ewtn.com/expert/answers/catholic_rites_and_churches.htm))

+**Votive Mass**

+A Mass offered for a special intention, such as a Mass for kings, bishops, martyrs, a new church, the sick, or marriages.
+The votive Mass for marriages is called _Missa pro sponso et sponsa_ (Mass for the groom and the bride).

 Sources
 Ritual of Marriage
 [http://www.newadvent.org/cathen/09703b.htm](http://www.newadvent.org/cathen/09703b.htm "http://www.newadvent.org/cathen/09703b.htm")